Eton College: Sports

 The rowing lake at Dorney was developed and is owned by the college.
 It was the venue for the rowing and canoeing events at the 2012 Summer Olympics and the World Junior Rowing Championships.
 The annual cricket match against Harrow at Lord's Cricket Ground is the oldest fixture of the cricketing calendar, having been played there since 1805.
 A staple of the London society calendar since the 1800s, in 1914, its importance was such that over 38,000 people attended the two days' play, and in 1910 the match made national headlines but interest has since declined considerably, and the match is now a one-day limited overs contest.
+In the 2024 match, Harrow were the victors.

 In 1815, Eton College documented its football rules, the first football code to be written down anywhere in the world.
+Eton Match was the annual cricket match between Eton and Winchester held at each school alternately.
+First played in 1826, it was originally just the cricket match, held over two days, with a dinner or concert or dance on one of the evenings.
+Eton Match, as such, ceased to exist by 2001.

 There is a running track at the Thames Valley Athletics Centre and an annual steeplechase.
 The running track was controversial as it was purchased with a £3m National Lottery grant with the school getting full daytime use of the facilities in exchange for £200k and 4.5 acre of land.
 The bursar claimed that Windsor, Slough and Eton Athletic club was "deprived" because it did not have a world-class running track and facilities for training and the Sports Council agreed, saying the whole community would benefit.
 However Steve Osborn, director of the Safe Neighbourhoods Unit, described the decision as "staggering" given substantial reduction in youth services by councils across the country.
 The facility which became the Thames Valley Athletics Centre opened in April 1999.

+Eton's Shooting VIII competed in the Ashburton Shield for many decades against the other major public schools.
+In July 1935, the "Public School Rivalry" was reported thus: "Charterhouse, Harrow, Winchester, Eton, Rugby and Clifton, all previous winners, were determined to add to their laurels" in the competition.
+Eton reportedly drew with Charterhouse and beat Clifton in the July 1939 competition held at Bisley.
+As with the other schools, Eton's cadet corps sent a team of eight men – the Shooting VIII – to compete annually at Bisley.

 Among the other sports played at Eton is Eton Fives.